joe-crawford/cc-warc-examples/README.md

 ### Usage ###

-To build an inverted index, compile the Maven project as JAR file and pass this as an argument to Hadoop, indicating that the WETIndexer class should be executed.
+To build an inverted index, compile the Maven project as a JAR file and pass this as an argument to Hadoop, indicating that the WETIndexer class should be executed.

 For example: